aws-samples/AI-search-with-amazon-opensearch-service/OpenSearchApp/README.md

 5. Sparse Search
 6. Conversational Search

-## Deploy and play with the application
+## Deploy and play with a sample retail search application

 Refer the [Build the next-gen retail search with Amazon OpenSearch Service workshop](https://catalog.workshops.aws/opensearch-ml-search/en-US) for instructions to deploy and play with different search types available in Amazon OpenSearch service